 B B BOTH Both successful and unsuccessful events of the class specified in EVENT are logged.
 B B B SUCC Only successful events of the class specified in EVENT are logged.
 SAT logging is also performed as defined in the SATSEL operand of the USER and TAC statements.
 B B B FAIL Only unsuccessful events of the class specified in EVENT are logged.
 SAT logging is also performed as defined in the SATSEL operand of the USER and TAC statements.
 B B NONE Event-specific SAT logging is not performed.
 SAT logging takes place only if activated for a specific user and/or TAC.
-B B B OFF None of the events of the class specified in EVENT are logged, even if SAT logging has been activated in the USER or TAC command.
-This allows you to exclude events from logging which are not relevant to security (e.g. access to TLS areas), and thus to restrict the quantity of log data.
-B B EVENT=(even t1, event2,) Event classes to be logged.
-The following event classes can be selected: В SIGN Events that occur when the user signs on.
-B B CHANGE- PW Events that occur when the user password is changed.
-B B B START-PU Events that occur when starting a program unit run, or when accepting a dialog or asynchronous job. В END-PU Events that indicate the end of the program unit run. В GSSB Events that indicate access to a global secondary storage area (GSSB).
-B B TLS Events that indicate access to a terminal-specific long-term storage area (TLS). В ULS Events that indicate access to a user-specific long-term storage area (ULS).
-B B B ADM-CMD) Events that affect the execution of an administration command issued by direct input or via a program interface.
+B B B B OFF None of the events of the class specified in EVENT are logged, even if SAT logging has been activated in the USER or TAC command.
+This allows you to exclude events from logging which are not relevant to security (e.g. access to TLS areas), and thus to restrict the quantity of log data. В EVENT=(even В Event classes to be logged.
+The following event classes can be selected: В SIGN Events that occur when the user signs on. В CHANGE- В Events that occur when the user password is changed. В START-PL B Events that occur when starting a program unit run, or when accepting a dialog or asynchronous job. В END-PU Events that indicate the end of the program unit run. В GSSB Events that indicate access to a global secondary storage area (GSSB).
+B B TLS Events that indicate access to a terminal-specific long-term storage area (TLS). В ULS Events that indicate access to a user-specific long-term storage area (ULS). В ADM-CMD B B Events that affect the execution of an administration command issued by direct input or via a program interface.